determined-ai/determined-examples/README.md

 # Determined As-is Examples

-This Repository contains Determined examples that are no longer actively maintained by the Determined team.
+This repository contains a variety of Determined examples that are not actively maintained by the Determined team.

 ## Tutorials